sakurdi/ft_transcendence/README.md

 *This project has been created as part of the 42 curriculum by saal-kur, kevwang, gaeudes, esouhail, and hsebiane.*

-# Push
+# ft_transcendence

 ## Description
-**Push** is a comprehensive social platform and forum designed to facilitate community interaction through organized discussion boards, real-time communication, and secure data management.
+**ft_transcendence** is a comprehensive social platform and forum designed to facilitate community interaction through organized discussion boards, real-time communication, and secure data management.
 The project aims to provide a robust, scalable architecture for user-generated content, featuring:
 - **Community Boards:** Hierarchical discussion areas with moderation capabilities.
 - **Real-time Interaction:** Direct messaging and live updates via WebSockets.
 - **Security-First Design:** Integration with HashiCorp Vault for sensitive secret management and API key authentication.